-The downside is that an SSD is typically more expensive per gigabyte of storage than an HDD.
-However, prices have been coming down to the point where some model SSDs are currently only about 15-30% more expensive than a similar capacity HDD.
-Some of the high-end products are still a bit pricey, but the improvement in access times is well worth the additional cost.
+The downside is that a SSD is typically more expensive per gigabyte of storage than a HDD.
+However, these prices have been coming down to the point where some model SSDs are currently only 15-30% more expensive than a similar capacity HDD.
+Some of the higher-end products are still a bit pricey, but with the improvement in access times, it can be well worth the additional cost.

-Since SSD technology is still relatively new, it is not clear that the long term dependability is quite as good as the more mature HHD technology.
+Since SSD technology is still relatively new, it is not clear that the long-term dependability is quite as good as the more mature HDD technology.
 This will doubtless improve as SSDs become more common.

 SSDs come in several styles.
 What kind do I need to upgrade my computer?